 Boat O’Craigo – Intimate, relaxed outdoor setting with thoughtful and delicious drops

 Coldstream Hills – Prime views overlooking the Yarra Valley and world class pinot noir

 Hot air ballooning

-For the adventurous and daring, book a flight over the Yarra Valley Ranges in a once in a lifetime experience hot air balloon ride.
+For the adventurous and daring, we personally recommend booking a flight over the Yarra Valley Ranges in a once in a lifetime experience hot air balloon ride.
 The views from the top are unparalleled and

 Drive the Black Spur